Humeral shaft fracture

 Fractures are unevenly distributed along the humeral diaphysis 3:

 - distal third: 10%

 Although transverse fractures are usually trivially easy to identify, oblique or spiral fractures can be very difficult to identify in a single view.
-As such two films are required at 90 degrees from each other (typically AP and lateral), to allow adequate assessment of angulation, displacement and shortening 2-3.
-It is essential the both the shoulder joint and the elbow joint are included to assess for proximal or distal extension of the fracture.
+The radiographic series comprises an AP and a lateral projection to allow adequate assessment of angulation, displacement and shortening 2,3.
+It is essential both the shoulder joint and the elbow joint are included to assess for proximal or distal extension of the fracture.

 In addition to reporting on the presence of a fracture, a number of features should be assessed and commented on:

 - open vs. closed; gas in soft tissues or foreign bodies

 - underlying bony lesions (i.e. pathological fractures)

 - carefully assess the elbow and shoulder for secondary injuries (be careful, as these will be sub-optimally imaged unless dedicated views are obtained)

 Humeral shaft fractures are usually treated with a supportive/hanging cast followed by a supportive splint (e.g. coaptation splinting such as a Sarmiento brace) and infrequently require open reduction.
 Although anatomical reduction is not easily achieved, significant angulation (20 degrees) can be tolerated with little functional impairment.
 Similarly, up to 3-5 cm of shortening is in many cases acceptable 1-3.

 Although there are no differences in functional outcomes between operative and non-operative treatment, the most common reason for converting non-operative treatment to operative treatment is non-union (incidence up to 33%) 6.
 Union rates range from 0-13% for patients undergoing surgery 6.
 Recovery with surgery also allows for a quicker and most reliable recovery 6.